-- \$43 million is provided for traffic operations, including the continuation of the expanded incident response program. - \$1.9 million is provided for grants to preserve the existing infrastructure of airports that are ineligible to receive federal funding. - \$2 million is provided for support Regional Transportation Planning Organization and long range planning efforts. - \$8 million is provided to assist the Regional Transportation Investment District with project oversight and to provide an external review of RTID project cost estimates. - \$6 million is provided for grants for special needs transportation. - \$10 million is provided for rural mobility grants. - \$6 million is provided for commute trip reduction tax credits and grants. - \$2 million is provided for vanpools.
+- \$1.9 million is provided for grants to preserve the existing infrastructure of airports that are ineligible to receive federal funding. - \$2 million is provided to support Regional Transportation Planning Organization and long range planning efforts. - \$8 million is provided to assist the Regional Transportation Investment District with project oversight and to provide an external review of RTID project cost estimates. - \$6 million is provided for grants for special needs transportation. - \$10 million is provided for rural mobility grants. - \$6 million is provided for commute trip reduction tax credits and grants. - \$2 million is provided for vanpools.